sbyrnes321/numericalunits/README.rst

 mistake.
 Even worse, you only get alerted to the mistake after running a calculation all the way through twice.

-Therefore the package is *not* suggested for students who are just learning how units work and want spoon-fed answers.
-It *is* suggested for engineering and science professionals who want to their code to be more self-documenting and self-debugging.
+Therefore the package is *not* suggested for students exploring how units work.
+It *is* suggested for engineering and science professionals who want to make their code more self-documenting and self-debugging.

 Installation
 ============